High school seniors who plan to attend SCC

 for the upcoming fall semester learn about the Early Welcome Program.

-The CAP program is designed for high school students.
-A portion of the Rancho Santiago Community College District (RSCCD) curriculum is available to supplement programs of high school students recommended by their principals.
-Contact your high school counseling office for details.
+The Career Advanced Placement (CAP) program is designed for high school students.
+A portion of the Rancho Santiago Community College District (RSCCD) curriculum is available to supplement programs for high school students recommended by their principal/counselor.
+Contact your high school Counseling Office for details.

-Students in the 9th, 10th, 11th, and 12th grades of high school may be admitted as special part-time or full-time (SCC full-time status is 6 units for Summer session and 12 units in Fall/Spring semester) students to Santiago Canyon College.
-High School students who would benefit from advanced scholastic work may enroll in classes with the signed consent of the high school principal/counselor, a parent,
+Students in the 9th, 10th, 11th, and 12th grades of high school may be admitted as special part-time or full-time students to Santiago Canyon College.
+SCC full-time status is 6 units for Summer session and 12 units for Fall/Spring semester.
+High school students who would benefit from advanced scholastic work may enroll in classes with the signed consent of the high school principal/counselor, a parent,

 SB 338 provides the District with the authority to restrict admission and enrollment in any session based on age, grade-level of completion, or assessment and placement procedures in conformance with Matriculation regulations.